dpca/play-gb/README.md

 $ npm run build
 ```

-Everything should now be bundle up nicely in `dist/bundle.js`, and loaded by
+Everything should now be bundled up nicely in `dist/bundle.js`, and loaded by
 `dist/index.html`.